qbwc/qbwc/README.md

 - `requests` - defines the request(s) that QuickBooks should process - returns a `Hash` or an `Array` of `Hash`es.
 - `should_run?` - whether this job should run (e.g. you can have a job run only under certain circumstances) - returns `Boolean` and defaults to `true`.
-- `handle_response(response, job)` - defines what to do with the response from Quickbooks.
+- `handle_response(response, job, data)` - defines what to do with the response from Quickbooks.

 A sample worker to get a list of customers from QuickBooks: